microsoft/azure-health-data-services-toolkit/samples/SimpleCustomOperation/README.md

 # Custom Operation

-This sample will show you how you can create a request object and pass it to the pipeline and get the response back by using the SDK.
+This sample is a standard ASP.NET Web Application and will show you how you can create a request object and pass it to the pipeline and get the response back by using the SDK.

 ## Concepts